Vishalghyv/Cold-Website/README.md

 * Basic contact information for anyone to get in touch

 ***
+## Development Setup

+You will need `nodejs` installed on your machine (globally or locally).
+After ensuring that you have nodejs installed, follow the below steps:
+1. Fork this repository.
+Make a new branch for working.
+2. Now on your machine make a new folder where you want your files to be stored.
+Open terminal and run `git clone https://github.com/{user_name}/COLD`.
+3. Run `git branch -a` to see a list of all branches.
+Configure upstream branch to orginal repo if you wish.
+4. Run `git checkout {branch_name}` where {branch_name} is the branch made by you.
+5. Open the terminal and navigate to the folder containing the repo files.
+Run `node server.js`(For ubuntu this is `nodejs server.js`).
+If you get a dotenv error, run `npm install webpack-dev-server` in this folder.
+Now again run `node server.js`.
+6. Open your browser and visit `localhost::3000` to see the website.

+Now you can make the changes you want.
+Note that you will have to restart the server everytime you make a change to the `routes/index.js` file.

+---
 ## To Join

 The [Join Us](https://docs.google.com/forms/d/e/1FAIpQLSe763-pHHXFPQyo7MzlrN63zf0p2M--lsMmLNmnki4GdsHZew/viewform) button is a link to a google form for membership.
 One can simply fill their details and receive their membership approval within a couple of days.